 Macmillan is a really great organisation.
-Nothing seems too much bother for anybody and they always seem to go out of their way to help you.
-Which I think is amazing support really.
+Nothing seems too much bother for anybody and they always seem to go out of their way to help you – which I think is amazing support.

-I always felt that Vikki, my Macmillan nurse, was on my side and fighting her best.
-Like when I had a scan and they said it was going to be three weeks, she said 'no, I'm not accepting that, that's too long'.
+I always felt that Vikki, my Macmillan nurse, was on my side.
+When I had a scan, they said it was going to be three weeks – she said 'No, I'm not accepting that, that's too long'.
 And then she got me in three days later.
 She stopped me from worrying about things.
 And when I didn't feel well, I could still ring her up.
-She was like a little angel really.
+She was like a little angel, really.

-Macmillan's website is really informative, and the Macmillan Support Line.
-If I didn't understand something the consultant said, I'd remember it and look it up on the website later on.
-You know you're going to get really good, accurate information from there.
+Macmillan's website is really informative, and so is the Macmillan Support Line.
+If I didn't understand something the consultant said, I'd look it up on the website later.
+You know you're going to get really good, accurate information there.

 Macmillan also paid for our extra heating costs.
-I was having chemotherapy through the winter and I was at home all day and feeling the cold because I didn't feel very well.
-The extra money really helped – because all of a sudden you're not at work earning overtime, and you're spending more on things and driving to the hospital every day, which was an hour round trip.
+I was having chemotherapy through the winter, and I was at home all day and feeling the cold because I didn't feel very well.
+The extra money really helped, because all of a sudden you're not at work earning overtime – you're spending more on things and driving to the hospital every day, which was an hour round trip.